 Additional Notes:

 FAR software settings can be saved to either the Windows Registry or to a location on your hard disk.
 Older versions of FAR could only save to the Registry.
 Some users prefer "Save to Disk" so they can run from a portable drive which moves between PCs.
-Other users prefer the Registry so they can install multiple copies of FAR and give each installation its own settings area.

 Tip: You will need to restart your FAR application after making to this page.